 The Best 3-5 Days Campervan Itinerary for Iceland

-While many travellers spend upwards of a week in their campervan touring Iceland, the reality for many is that they just don’t have enough time for that.
+While a lot of travellers spend upwards of a week on an Iceland road trip, the reality for many is that they just don’t have enough time for that.
 A longer trip could break your budget, or you might just not have enough leave from work.
-But Iceland is still a great place to go for a shorter break; flights from both Europe and America aren’t very long, but the country is so wildly different to anything found in either continent that it still can feel like a grand adventure.
+But Iceland is still a great place to go for a shorter break as well.
+Flights from both Europe and America aren’t very long, and the country is so wildly different to anything found in either continent that it still can feel like a grand adventure.

 North or South?